Diego García de Paredes: Early life

 He was born in Trujillo, Extremadura, which lies between Badajoz and Madrid.
 It produced many of the most noted conquistadores of America, including the Pizarro family.
-Information is scarce about his upbringing, but he it is known he learned to read and write and was trained in military arts by his father, in which he proved so strong and talented that he routinely defeated all of his training partners.
+Information is scarce about his upbringing, but it is known he learned to read and write and was trained in military arts by his father, in which he proved so strong and talented that he routinely defeated all of his training partners.
 He especially admired Julius Caesar, whose Commentaries on the Gallic War later inspired him to write his own memoiers, which he dedicated to his second son.

 He might have served as a teenager in the Granada War, but either way, the conquest of the last Muslim stronghold and the end of hostilities in Spain drove him and his half-brother Álvaro to start a career abroad as mercenaries.
 Before leaving, Diego had a street brawl over a horse with his relative, Ruy Sánchez de Vargas, who ambushed him with three horsemen.
 Despite being alone, he killed them all.